G-Milzink/CI_PP5_xPress_react_frontend/README.md

 Various components were created and reused across the application:

+- `<Asset />` - Multi purpose component, used to display a range of items due to being passed props:
+A loading spinner, image with source and alt attribute or a paragraph containing a message.
+- `<AudioComponent />` - Reusable component, used to display an audio player and play back the audio component of a post.
+- `<Avatar />` - Resuable component, used to display the relevant user profile picture.
+This component uses props which can specify the source of the image and also its size.
+This allows for different sized avatars to be displayed in different sections of the app.
+- `<DropDown />` - Reusable component, used to conditionally render the three dots option button containing a dropdown menu with options specific to the user's logged-in status, and rights regarding the viewed content.
+(example: Users will only see the dropdown menu to edit or delete a post if they are the posts owner.)
+- `<NavBar />` - resuable component, used for easy navigation of the site.
+Conditionally render Icons based on the users logged-in status thus reflecting wether the user is logged in or not, the full range of app functionality becomes available only after logging in.
+- `<PageNotFound />` - Specific component, used to display a 404 page made up of an image file, a message and a return home button for when the page does not exist.

 Various pages were created and used in this application

 ### Django REST Framework